 - Fewer guests means less stress and a more relaxed atmosphere

 What’s important to remember is that the size of your guest list doesn’t mean anything else needs to be small: go big on the dress, flowers, cake, invites, dinner and venue if you want!
-Here's a few tips on how to start planning your 15 person wedding and then our favourite small wedding ideas.
+Here's a few tips on how to start planning your small wedding and then our favourite small wedding ideas.

 Image: Hidden River Cabins